rust-lang/rfcs/text/000-rustdoc-bundle-local-resources.md

 A new rustdoc pass will be added which would go through all documentation to gather local resources into a map.

-Then in HTML documentation generation, the local resources pathes will be replaced by their equivalent linking to the output directory instead.
+Then in HTML documentation generation, the local resources paths will be replaced by their equivalent linking to the output directory instead.

 The local resources files will be renamed as follows: `{original filename}-{hash}{extension}`.
 The `{hash}` information will be computed from the local resource file content.